 A tour devised to give you the possibility both to cross the historical centre with its streets, churches, squares, castles, monuments, enjoying the promenade of the city; and taste gastronomic specialities of traditional Neapolitan cuisine.
-From typical pizza a portafoglio in Via dei Tribunali; to peculiar ’o per e ’o muss’ in Pignsecca.
-Don’t miss tarallo ’nzogna e pepe and the delicious sfogliatella, passing by twenty centuries of history.
+From typical pizza a portafoglio in Via dei Tribunali; to peculiar ’o per e ’o muss’ in Pignasecca.
+Don’t miss tarallo ’nzogna e pepe and the delicious sfogliatella, and finally Water, lemon and bicarbonate from Aurelio alla Torretta, a simple but powerful digestive drink, also called O' “sciacquapanza”, by twenty centuries of history.
 What are you waiting for?
 Ride our bikes and leave everything else to us.

 ITINERARY IN BRIEF